Seth Curry NBA Playoffs Player Props: Nets vs. 76ers

-Seth Curry be on the court for the Brooklyn Nets at 7:30 PM on Monday versus the Philadelphia 76ers in the 2023 NBA Playoffs.
+Seth Curry and his Brooklyn Nets teammates take on the Philadelphia 76ers in the 2023 NBA Playoffs, at 7:30 PM ET on Thursday.

-In this piece we'll break down Curry's stats and trends, helping you with your prop bets.
+We're going to look at Curry's prop bets, using stats and trends to help you make good picks.

 Seth Curry Prop Bets vs. the 76ers